Pasindu-sd/Log-Analyzer-and-Threat-Detector/README.md

 # Log-Analyzer-and-Threat-Detector

-A Python tool that reads system/auth logs and detects suspicious patterns
+A simple **Python tool** that reads system/auth logs and detects **suspicious patterns** such as brute-force login attempts, failed SSH logins, and other anomalies.

 ---